 Our current development plans focus on two core pillars, respiratory diseases and IO.

-The lead respiratory Anticalin-based drug candidate, PRS-060/AZD1402, antagonizes IL-4R $\alpha$ , thereby inhibiting by IL-4 and IL-13, two cytokines (small proteins mediating signaling between cells within the human body) known to be key mediators in the inflammatory cascade that drive the pathogenesis of asthma and other inflammatory diseases.
+The lead respiratory Anticalin-based drug candidate, PRS-060/AZD1402, antagonizes IL-4R $\alpha$ , thereby inhibiting by IL-4 and IL-13, two cytokines, small proteins mediating signaling between cells within the human body, known to be key mediators in the inflammatory cascade that drive the pathogenesis of asthma and other inflammatory diseases.
 We believe that the small size and biophysical stability of PRS-060/AZD1402 facilitates direct delivery to the lungs through the use of an inhaler, which may enable high pulmonary concentrations of the drug candidate to be achieved at lower doses than would be reached with antibodies that are systemically delivered.
 Further, we believe an inhaled drug may be better tolerated than systemically-administered antibodies.
-We completed a phase 1 single-ascending dose, or SAD, study of PRS-060/AZD1402 and reported in November 2018 that PRS-060/AZD1402 was safe and well-tolerated by healthy volunteers participating in the trial.
-In October 2019 we reported data from the ongoing multiple ascending dose, or MAD, phase 1 study in mild asthmatics.
-PRS-060/AZD1402 was safe and well-tolerated by participants in the trial and provided for a robust reduction in fractional exhaled nitric oxide, or FeNO, versus placebo.
-FeNO is a clinically-validated marker of airway inflammation.
-Importantly, we were able to show that PRS-060/AZD1402 can inhibit FeNO levels at doses that do not inhibit systemic target engagement, which indicates a localized drug action in the lungs.
-We anticipate the initiation of a phase 2a study, led by our partner AstraZeneca, for PRS-060/AZD1402 in the second half of 2020.
+PRS-060/AZD1402 was tested in a nebulized formulation in 54 healthy volunteers at nominal dose levels ranging from 0.25 mg to 400 mg in a phase 1 SAD study.
+Data from that study were presented at the American Thoracic Society International Conference in May 2019 showing that PRS-060/AZD1402 was well tolerated when given as a single inhaled or intravenous doses to healthy volunteers and there was systemic target engagement (as measured by pSTAT6 inhibition).
+We presented interim data from the then ongoing PRS-060/AZD1402 phase 1 MAD study at the European Respiratory Society International Congress in October 2019 and reported that PRS-060/AZD1402 was safe and well-tolerated at all doses, led to a statistically significant reduction in fractional exhaled nitric oxide, or FeNO, a validated biomarker for eosinophilic airway inflammation, and showed dose-dependent systemic target engagement in patients with mild asthma and elevated levels of FeNO ( $\geq$ 35ppb).
+Following the addition of 4 new cohorts, the phase 1 MAD study has now concluded, and additional data generated are currently planned to be publicly disclosed in 2021.